MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 ## FAQ and Release Notes

-### Global Assigned Access – Kiosk
+### Global Assigned Access

 This feature configures HoloLens 2 device for multiple app kiosk mode, which is applicable at system level, has no affinity with any identity on the system and applies to everyone who signs into the device.
-This feature is available on [20H2 builds or newer.](hololens-release-notes.md#windows-holographic-version-20h2)
+Global Assigned Access was added in [20H2 builds](hololens-release-notes.md#windows-holographic-version-20h2), ensure if you are trying to use this feature your devices are using a 20H2 or newer build.

 ### Cache Azure AD Group membership for offline Kiosk